 It might seem like a lot of work to plan your own trip, but with so many resources out there on the internet, it’s so much easier to do nowadays.

 Honestly, if Google Maps wasn’t a thing, Adam and I probably wouldn’t even be traveling so much.

 A lot of how-to guides online just tell you to book this and book that, but I wanted to put together a full step by step guide on how to completely plan a travel itinerary.

 Here’s an easy step by step guide on how to plan your own travel itinerary anywhere in the world from start to finish!

-1. Find a credit card with great benefits like the HSBC +Rewards Mastercard
+1. Find a credit card with great benefits

 As useful as having cash on hand can be, it’s a gazillion times easier to just use credit card if possible.